tamaracvjetkovic/capytravel-travel-agency/README.md

 ---

-This was an university project for the course "Web Design", taken in the 2nd semester of the Software Engineering and Information Technologies program.
+This was a university project for the course "Web Design", taken in the 2nd semester of the Software Engineering and Information Technologies program.

 The ``goal`` of the project was to:
 - apply the acquired knowledge in web design,